 - Q I have been recreationally playing online casino games for quite some time, and now I have decided to play for real money.
 However, I noticed that when playing with practice credits, the casino uses Windows RNG, and when I play for real money, it uses the UNIX RNG.
 What does that mean and will it affect my odds?

 A These are two RNG (Random Number Generator) systems.
 Neither of them will change your odds or affect your probabilities of winning.
 Just know that Windows RNG is great for free play, but when there is real cash on the line, casinos use a proven RNG, which is the UNIX RNG.

-- Q Everyone knows that online gambling is illegal in the United States.
+- Q Everyone knows that online gambling in the United States is illegal.
 Should gamblers be careful when discussing online gambling escapades on forums (i.e. how much they lost or won while gambling online)?
 Many people share this information publicly, so wouldn’t it be somewhat simple for any DA to prosecute them?

 - Q With Congress fighting against it, how do you see the future of online gambling in the U.S.A?

 A It is important to note that the U.S. only accounts for half of the market, as there are huge markets outside the country, one of the biggest being the United Kingdom.
 The U.K. is one of the biggest markets to regulate online gambling.
-However, as a way to respect the Unites States’ restrictions, online casinos and gambling operations in the U.K. do not accept U.S. players, making it more difficult for Americans to access reputable casinos and organizations.
-The problem here is that U.S. based players will be less protected and more likely to be cheated by a bunk online casino.
+However, as a way to respect the United States'restrictions, online casinos, and gambling operations in the U.K. do not accept U.S. players, making it more difficult for Americans to access reputable casinos and organizations.
+The problem here is that U.S. based players will be less protected and more likely to be cheated by a shady online casino.
 Lobbyists for the online gambling industry are urging Congress to repeal the law.